pfsense/docs/source/nat/troubleshooting-1-1-nat.rst

-If 1:1 NAT (or even Outbound NAT) is properly configured, but the system still appears to access sites like https://www.netgate.com/ip and http://www.ipchicken.com from main WAN IP Address on the pfSense firewall, then squid or another web proxy is likely being used.
+If 1:1 NAT (or even Outbound NAT) is properly configured, but the system still appears to access sites like https://www.netgate.com/ip and http://www.ipchicken.com from main WAN IP Address on the pfSense® firewall, then squid or another web proxy is likely being used.

 Even though 1:1 NAT is in place, the web requests are still proxied